klemmchr/Mass_Salvage_Assist/README.md

-# Mass Crafting Assist - World of Warcraft Addon
+# Mass Salvage Assist - World of Warcraft Addon

 **WHAT IT DOES**

-Assists in Mass Crafting in World of Warcraft by allowing you to mass craft nonstop.
+Assists in Mass Salvaging/crafting in World of Warcraft by allowing you to mass salvage nonstop.
 For example, Mass milling, prospecting, thaumaturgy, etc.

 **COMPATIBLE PROFESSIONS**